wercker-labs/wercker-blog/source/posts/2013-07-10-deploying-golang-to-heroku.md

 ## A note about how wercker builds software

-In short, this is how wercker builds your software:
+Before you add your application to wercker it is important to understand the basics of how wercker builds and tests your software.

+* Wercker builds your code on every `git push`
-* Get the code by cloning the git repository and checking out the correct commit.
+* It gets the code by cloning the git repository and checking out the correct commit.
-* Start an sandboxed environment that represents your stack of choice.
+* An sandboxed environment is started that represents your stack of choice.
-* Execute the build pipeline within this sandboxed environment.
+* The build pipeline is executed within this sandboxed environment.

 This sandboxed environment is a set of virtual machines that wercker starts.
 These virtual machines are called boxes.
 There is at least one box, that box is used to execute the build pipeline.
 It should contain all the software that the build pipeline depends on.
 Wercker offers predefined boxes for common development stacks like Ruby, Python and NodeJS.
 But wercker also allows you to create your own box.
 Something I [have done for go](https://github.com/pjvds/box-golang).